jallex/website-portfolio/README.md

 To do:
 - Fix about page
+- make a "Read more" button on code
 - Create demo reel and add it to demo section
 - Render some raytracer examples and add to code section
 - Update all coding cards in general
 - Update 3D Modeling and Animation section
-- Make artwork bigger upon being clicked
+- Make artwork modal upon being clicked
 - Format contact section